-There are five common ways to participate in planned giving.
-These are:
+Five common ways to participate in planned giving

-- Charitable annuity plan.
-An annuity is usually created by giving an asset or monies to a charitable annuity (a form of trust) which promises to pay you fixed or variable periodic interest for a period of time at the end of which, payments cease and the balance is retained by Kulanu.
+- Charitable annuity plan: An annuity is usually created by giving an asset or monies to a charitable annuity (a form of trust) which promises to pay you fixed or variable periodic interest for a period, at the end of which, payments cease, and the balance is retained by Kulanu.

 One easy way to participate in planned giving is to donate appreciated stock.
-You can send stocks to a donor advised fund run by a community foundation, Jewish Federation, Bnai Brith, or Fidelity Charitable Gift Fund, and then advise the fund when you want your donated funds to be passed on to Kulanu.
+You can send stocks to a donor-advised fund run by a community foundation, Jewish Federation, Bnai Brith, or Fidelity Charitable Gift Fund, and then advise the fund when you want your donated funds to be passed on to Kulanu.
 You only need to report one donation of stock to the IRS even if your gift eventually goes to many different charities at different times.
-You get the full deduction in the year you donate the stock to the donor advised fund.
-Using a donor-advised fund to donate appreciated stock saves you money and also saves a lot of work for you and for the charity that might otherwise receive your stock.
+You get the full deduction in the year you donate the stock to the donor-advised fund.

 We encourage you to contact us if you are interested in discussing the options.